jozapa/chatbot-sesameHR/README.md

 I added tests to validate the functionality of the `/chat` and `/health`API endpoints in the FastAPI application.
 The tests ensure that the AI assistant behaves as expected under various conditions, including valid and invalid inputs.

 ### **How to execute the tests**
-1. Go to the src folder
+1. Go to the `src` folder
-2. For test the tests use:
+2. For run the tests use:
 ```bash
   pytest test -v
    ```